tedneward/Azgaarnoth/Creatures/ToProcess/Guardinals.md

 **Challenge** 11 (7,200 XP)

-**Nature Speech.** The avoral can converse with animals and monstrosities, even if they don’t share a language.
+**Nature Speech.** The avoral can converse with animals and monstrosities, even if they don't share a language.

 **Magic Resistance.** The avoral has advantage on saving throws against spells and other magical effects.

-**Magical Attacks.** The avoral’s attacks count as magical for the purposes of overcoming damage immunities and resistances.
+**Magical Attacks.** The avoral's attacks count as magical for the purposes of overcoming damage immunities and resistances.

 **Innate Spellcasting.** The avoral's spellcasting ability is Charisma (spell save DC 14).
 The avoral can innately cast the following spells, requiring only verbal components: